BridgesLab/CushingAcromegalyStudy/scripts/scripts-obesity/itt-analysis.md

 We estimate an effect size (from NCD/Water to HFD/Dexamethasone) of 174.66667 (or 3.32617 standard deviations).

 In order to detect 50% of this effect size (an decrease of 87.33333mg/dL or a Cohen's d of 1.66308) with knockout, we require at least 6.78472 animals.
 With eight animals per group, we calculate that we will have a statistical power of 0.87097.
+Alternately with eight aninmals per group, we can detect effect sizes of at  79.11852 with 80% power.

 ## Area Under Curve During ITT